seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

        return res == seqan::ArgumentParser::PARSE_ERROR;

 Finally, we access the values from the command line using the :dox:`ArgumentParser`.
-The function :dox:`ArgumentParser#getOptionValue getOptionValue` allows us to access the values from the command line after casting into C++ types.
+The function :dox:`ArgumentParser#getOptionValue` allows us to access the values from the command line after casting into C++ types.
-The function :dox:`ArgumentParser#isSet isSet` allows us to query whether a given argument was set on the command line.
+The function :dox:`ArgumentParser#isSet` allows us to query whether a given argument was set on the command line.

 .. code-block:: cpp